-Anxiety Therapy for Overthinking in NYC
+Anxiety Therapy in NYC

 Virtual therapy for high-achievers who can’t stop ruminating across New York and New Jersey

 You're doing so much, and somehow it still doesn't feel like enough.
-You show up, you follow through, you're the one people count on.
-And from the outside, it probably looks like you have it together.

 But inside?
 It's a different story.